we-learn-js/js-training/src/slideshow/slides/ObjectOrientedProgramming.md

 > Kittens can be only female and tomcats are only male.
 > Each animal produces a sound.

-Identify the classes.
-Define the classes properties and methods with a hierarchy.

-Create static method in Animal that returns average age of an array of animals.

 <!--section-->

 ## Polymorphism

-> Polymorphism is the ability to take more than one form.
+> Polymorphism is the ability to **take more than one form**.
 Its means that a class can be used to its parent interface.

 > Polymorphism allows abstract operations to be defined in base class (parent), but implemented only in the child class.